 Today's excursion is the ultimate driving tour.
 Hit the road with your guide for a full-day adventure on this Cape Peninsula Tour.
-The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the south-western extremity of the African continent.
-At the southern end of the peninsula are Cape Point and the Cape of Good Hope.
+The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the southwestern extremity of the African continent.
+Cape Point and the Cape of Good Hope are at the peninsula's southern end.
 On the northern end is Table Mountain, overlooking Cape Town.
 The Cape Peninsula has outstanding flora and fauna and is part of the UNESCO World Heritage Cape Floral Region.

-Day 4: Cape Town to Kruger, Big 5 Night Drive
+Day 4: Cape Town to Kruger, Big Five Night Drive

 In the evening, board an open Land Cruiser for your first game drive in the park.
 The three-hour trip is a thrilling and exciting opportunity to see Africa's big wildlife up close.
-The Big 5 include elephants, buffalo, rhino, lion, and leopard, and were named by big-game hunters for being five of Africa's biggest most dangerous animals to hunt.
+The Big Five include elephants, buffalo, rhinos, lions, and leopards and were named by big-game hunters for being five of Africa's biggest and most dangerous animals to hunt.
 Keep your eyes peeled for nighttime animals as you cruise around the park in the comfort of the Land Cruiser.
 When darkness falls, the tour guides use spotlights to scan the nighttime for nocturnal animals.

 Top off the evening with a drink as you listen to the sounds of the nighttime bush life.